 Student Union.
 After their workout, Brandon offers to buy Lucinda a cup of coffee, but she declines and tells him she needs to get to the library.
 She does, however, invite him over to her place that evening for dinner and conversation (aka sex).
-Brandon eagerly accepts, and he and his penis are very excited.
+Brandon eagerly accepts.

 KEG house.
 A KEG brother named Keith chides Steve for missing out on a recent Gamma party.
 He tells Steve it was a wild night, and that a Gamma sorority sister was crawling all over John Sears.
 John, who's sitting in a sofa chair on the other side of the room, jokes that womanizing is a dirty job, then calls himself a dirty guy.
 He tells Steve that the girl was just someone to tide him over until Kelly Taylor finally gets her head together...and Steve looks startled and icked out.
 Keith informs Steve that he's been getting cozy with a girl who has a friend who's dying to meet a KEG man...but Steve chuckles and says that Celeste would kill him.
 Keith discourages him from telling Celeste, and describes this girl as ready, willing, and able.
 When Steve insists that Celeste would get suspicious if he went out with another girl, John interjects and reminds him of his status of a lowly pledge who is obligated to aid a fraternity brother during his hour of need.
 Steve irritably snaps, "She'd better not be a dog."
 Keith smiles creepily and assures Steve that this mandatory hookup will be the easiest pledge assignment he'll ever get.